bl4drnnr/bl4drnnr/README.md

 Professional experience with the technologies (programming languages, frameworks and more) listed in the **toolbox** below.

-Mostly interested in - web development ⚡️, AI 🤖, network technologies 📡 , DevOps staff 💻 and cybersecurity 🛡.
+Mostly interested in - web development ⚡️, network technologies 📡 , DevOps staff 💻 and cybersecurity 🛡.

 ---